 Natalie Stoianoff is a Professor and Director of the Intellectual Property Program at the Faculty of Law, University of Technology Sydney, since 2008.
 She is the Chair of the Indigenous Knowledge Forum Committee, member of the UTS Commercialisation Advisory Panel, and is currently Co-convenor of the Technology and Intellectual Property Research Cluster and past convenor of the China Law Research Group.

-Natalie’s interdisciplinary research is concerned with the legal, ethical and commercial aspects of biotechnology.
-In particular, her research interests range from the Patenting of Living Organisms, Technology Transfer and Environmental Taxation.
-As a joint recipient of an Australian Research Council Discovery Grant, Natalie is currently investigating Intellectual Property enforcement and awareness building in the People's Republic of China.
+Natalie’s interdisciplinary research is concerned with new technologies including the legal, ethical and commercial aspects of biotechnology with research interests ranging from the Patenting of Living Organisms, Software and Business Methods, Protecting Traditional/Indigenous Knowledge and Culture, Technology Transfer to Environmental Taxation.